jbreitweiser/gdRetroPlayer/README.md

   * Render Audio to an AudioPlayer2D
   * Capture Input from a joypad / controller
   * integrate CPU Feature detection
+  * Implement interface for different nodes to display the video.
+(TextureRect2D and MeshInstance3D)
+  * Implement interface for different nodes to display the audio.
+(AudioStreamPlayer2D and 3D)
+  * Tighter Audio and Video sync by rendering to nodes in the C++ code instead of returning data to GDScript.

 * Planned
-  * Implement interface for different nodes to display the video.
-  * Tighter Audio and Video sync
-  * render audio and video to different nodes
   * design a keyboard and mouse mapping to be able to get rid of the forward_event function.
   * design a way to pass options to the RetroPlayer without the need of configuration files / load the files manually and pass them via func call
   * Test more cores.